Updated: Jun 28

 The right investment advisor can maximize long-term value

 What is the value of a personal financial advisor (or a PFA)?
 These are advisors with significant education and experience in finance, investment products, and portfolio management.
 They work with their clients to make optimized decision recommendations for your long-term financial health.
 Recently, the value of the PFA has come into question.
 With low-cost ETF and mutual fund firms coming into vogue, like BlackRock and Vanguard, one can maintain a passive approach to investing without paying higher PFA fees.
 A PFA will charge about 1.25% of Assets Under Management and that is after the cost of administering the underlying funds they manage.
 Also, PFAs often have minimums that make it hard to get started with a PFA until you have already built some wealth.
 A bit of a "chicken or egg" problem.

-From my standpoint, a good PFA does a few things very well (1) that a low-cost passive fund cannot.
+A good PFA does a few things very well [i] that a low-cost passive fund cannot.

 They create "set it, and forget it" investment strategies.
 These are sensible, risk-based strategies that rely on automatic payments and payroll deductions to ensure proper and consistent investment funding.
-Even when the market is cratering, these automated mechanisms fire to buy low and help manage down your basis in market corrections.
-While psychologically challenging, this approach helps build long-term wealth.
+Even when the market is choppy, these automated mechanisms fire to buy low and help manage down your basis in market corrections.
+This consistent funding approach helps build long-term wealth.